austinkloske22/s4hana-gcts/README.md

 ## Requirements
 - your ABAP system is on SAP S/4HANA 2020 SPS2 at least
 - you have gCTS configured
+- you have SAP Note 3204481 - [gCTS: Fix for missing objects when importing into a repository with a subdirectory](https://launchpad.support.sap.com/#/notes/3204481) implemented

 ## Download and Installation
 - fork this repository